 Internet addiction disorder covers a variety of compulsive activities, including the following:

 Cybersex and pornography

-In addition, recovering gambling addicts may also find it far more difficult not to relapse with the temptation of 24 hour online casinos which are open to anyone of any age.
-In addition, the financial problems brought on by online gambling can also result in stress, anxiety and depression.
+In addition, recovering gambling addicts may also find it far more difficult not to relapse with the temptation of 24-hour online casinos which are open to anyone of any age.
+The financial problems brought on by online gambling can also result in stress, anxiety and depression.

 Online shopping or auction shopping can be just as financially detrimental as online gambling if a habit gets out of control.
 Shopping addicts have a tendency to purchase things they don't really need and can't really afford but they do so in order to experience the temporary high of placing a winning bid or owning something new.

 There is a difference between a little ‘retail therapy’ and a shopping addiction.
 Shopping addiction is a real problem, a real addiction.
 Shopaholics are unable to let go of the exhilaration that shopping brings, a feeling that they are better for their purchases.